-Musical routine: Right now, since we are so close to launch, I’m working at all hours of the day off and on, so I use music to get into the flow and set the mood.
+Musical routine: When I’m working at all hours of the day off and on, I use music to get into the flow and set the mood.
 If the playlist isn’t right, I’m not creative and I can’t focus, so I try to listen to things that uplift me and make me happy.
 I also play Kundalini mantras and quantum frequencies if I feel stuck creatively.

-Go-to tunes: I love the new releases from Nasty Cherry and Tei Shi, as well as Kali Uchis, Empress Of, and Kacy Hill.
-A few weeks ago I got really into listening to old albums I loved in college, like Gemini by Wild Nothing and the title albums from the XX and Washed Out.
+Go-to tunes: I love Nasty Cherry and Tei Shi, as well as Kali Uchis, Empress Of, and Kacy Hill.
+Over the summer I got really into listening to old albums I loved in college, like Gemini by Wild Nothing and the title albums from the XX and Washed Out.
 It’s been nice to tap into other feelings and leave the present stressors for a bit.